Mars 2020 Mission Contributions to

 [more on Goal 2 for the entire Mars Exploration Program]

-The Mars 2020 rover is designed to study the rock record to reveal more about the geologic processes that created and modified the Martian crust and surface through time.
+The Perseverance rover is designed to study the rock record to reveal more about the geologic processes that created and modified the Martian crust and surface through time.
 Each layer of rock on the Martian surface contains a record of the environment in which it was formed.
 The rover seeks evidence of rocks that formed in water and that preserve evidence of organics, the chemical building blocks of life.

 [more on Goal 3 for the entire Mars Exploration Program]